Died aged 73

 William Penn (1644-1718) - "Essex House" - PLAQUE.
 First lodged in America in the "Essex House" on this site October 28, 1682 The guest of Robert Wade.
 Here the earliest Quaker settler on this side Delaware River, 1676.
 Purchaser of the property, then called "Printzdorp," from the... (missing)

-102 Penn St. at E end of park, on brick wall, Chester, PA, United States where he stayed (1682)
+102 Penn St. at E end of park, on brick wall, Chester, PA, United States where they stayed (1682)

 Merion Friends Meeting.
 Continuously used since its erection in 1695 by Quakers, this Meeting House is thought to have been visited by William Penn.
 Welsh carpenters are believed responsible for its highly unusual cruciform architecture.

-651 Montgomery Ave., Narberth, PA, United States where he was
+651 Montgomery Ave., Narberth, PA, United States where they was

 William Penn - Slate Roof House - PLAQUE.
 William Penn with his family lived on this site in the slate roof house on his second visit to Pennsylvania 1699-1701 as tenant of Samuel Carpenter.
 Here in 1699 was born John Penn, called "The American" because he was the only child born to the Founder ... (missing)

-Market Place, Wells, United Kingdom where he preached (1684)
+Market Place, Wells, United Kingdom where they preached (1685)